Luckeditto/Luckeditto/README.md

 ### Hi!
 I'm Lucas Araújo, welcome to my github👋

-At the moment using this github for school activities and personal projects, but feel free to browse!
+At the moment using this github for college activities and personal projects, but feel free to browse!

 - 🔭 Passionate about backend developing
 - 📫 Get in touch with me through my professional email: lucasaraujorelin@gmail.com